-At Old St. Andrew's, we encourage you to continue to pray by singing both before and after you come to the Communion Rail.
-In this way, all of us are helping each other to lift our hearts continuously in the midst of receiving the greatest gift ever given: the life of Jesus Christ.
+At Old St. Andrew's, we encourage you to continue to pray by singing both before and after Communion.
+In this way all of us are helping each other to lift our hearts continuously in the midst of receiving the greatest gift ever given: the life of legus Christ